mozman/ezdxf/docs/source/bbox.rst

 query or any iterable container of DXF entities.

-The Calculation of bounding boxes of curves is done by flattening the curve by default, set argument `flatten` to ``False`` to speedup the bounding box calculation by accepting less precision for curved objects.
+The Calculation of bounding boxes of curves is done by flattening the curve by a default flattening distance of 0.01.
+Set argument `flatten` to 0 to speedup the bounding box calculation by accepting less precision for curved objects by using only the control vertices.

 The **optional** caching object :class:`Cache` has to be instantiated by the user, this is only useful if the same entities will be processed multiple times.